Young female wearing glasses, a white button up dress shirt, and a gray blazer waving at her computer screen getting ready for virtual intertview

 Recommended Attire: Business Professional

-While some interviews specifically recommend that you wear business casual attire, a practice occurring now more than ever, you are better off being overdressed than underdressed.
-If your recruiter or HR contact didn’t explicitly tell you what to wear in your interview, go with professional business attire.
+While some interviews specifically request that you wear business casual attire, an increasingly common practice, you are better off being overdressed than underdressed.
+If your recruiter or human resources (HR) contact didn’t explicitly tell you what to wear in your interview, always go with professional business attire.

 Video conference interview